Advanced search

 He has most recently been starring in the David E. Kelley television series The Practice (1997) and its spin-off Boston Legal (2004).

 Outside of work, he jogs and follows other athletic pursuits.
-His interest in health and nutrition led to him becoming spokesman for the American Health Institute's 'Know Your Body' program to promote nutritional and physical health.- Actress
+His interest in health and nutrition led to him becoming spokesman for the American Health Institute's 'Know Your Body' program to promote nutritional and physical health.- Actor

 - Producer